 Graduate Summer Research Fellowship

-Any graduate student in the College of Liberal Arts and Sciences may apply for a summer stipend to support his/her scholarly efforts.
-Awards are made on a competitive basis in the amount of $3,000 for work in June, July and August.
+Graduate students in the College of Liberal Arts and Sciences may apply for a summer stipend to support their scholarly efforts.
+Awards are made on a competitive basis in the amount of $3,000 for master's students and $4,000 for doctoral students for work in June, July and August.

 Students in good academic standing in either a master’s or doctoral program in the College of Liberal Arts and Sciences are eligible.
 BS/MS or BA/MA students who clearly will be in the graduate portion of their degree program during the summer of support are eligible.
 The project should be directly related to the applicant’s completion of degree requirements (e.g., thesis or dissertation work, Independent Study or Directed Research, a capstone requirement in the program, etc.) or serve as a necessary component for their scholarly/professional trajectory.
 A student may receive this form of support only once.
 You are not eligible to apply for a fellowship in the summer following graduation.